 In fact, you’ll probably need to use those custom trays at home if you don’t want to see your sparkle lose its luster.
 Teeth whitening requires commitment and maintenance.
 “You can’t bleach it and forget it,” Dr. Graves says.
 In fact, you can expect that shiny white color to fade within about six months unless you do monthly touch-ups at home with a professional-strength product.
 Just don’t use tooth-whitening products too often, though.
 Research shows that such products “wear away microscopic amounts of tooth enamel, which could increase tooth sensitivity, and even cause tooth decay.”

 You might have to watch what passes your lips

 Certain foods and beverages such as tea, coffee, wine, and even blended green juices can cause tooth discoloration (here’s how to save your teeth from coffee stains).
 Cutting them out of your diet—or limiting them—will help your teeth stay white post-procedure.
 At the same time, certain foods such cauliflower, strawberries, seeds, and nuts may help whiten teeth and may speed up the whitening process.
 Check out more foods that naturally whiten teeth.

 Yes, you can absolutely walk into a drugstore and grab a teeth-whitening product off the shelf—if you’re looking to whiten by just a shade or two.
 “For non-sensitive teeth in need of only slight whitening, over-the-counter products may be satisfactory,” explains Dr. Klein.
-“Whitening strips or molds lights using a mild peroxide solution may work well.”
+“Whitening strips or mold lights using a mild peroxide solution may work well.”
 Try APA White Duo with no-slip white film strips that mold to teeth to lock in whitening agents.
 Peppermint oil treats sensitivity and potassium nitrate shields sensory nerves under the gum line, so you won’t be clutching your jaw in pain, as with some pro treatments.
 This kit earns its high price tag with impressive whitening results in under a week.
 For a more budget-friendly option, try Crest 3D Luxe White Strips Professional Effects, which uses enamel-safe whiteners to erase stains and yellowing in three days, with full results in 20 days.
-You can also try brushing your teeth with Go Smile On the Go Sonic Blue Teeth Whitening System, an electric toothbrush that has blue light technology to speed whitening.
+You can also try brushing your teeth with the Go Smile On the Go Sonic Blue Teeth Whitening System, an electric toothbrush that has blue light technology to speed whitening.
 Apply the whitening gel along with your regular toothpaste and brush for two minutes, twice daily, for pearlier whites in two days.
 Be sure you’re not making these mistakes when brushing your teeth.

 Unfortunately, toothpastes that advertise whitening powers don’t stick around long enough to deliver on their promise.
 “Some have whitening solution in them, but usually they’re not on the teeth long enough to be effective,” Dr. Klein says.
 And they won’t intrinsically change the internal color of your teeth effectively.
 Instead, they use abrasive ingredients to remove surface stains from things like cigarette smoke and coffee.
 Whitening formulas can also make teeth sensitive over time.